 In this episode of Surviving & Thriving, two stroke survivors show recovery is possible.
 Plus, meet a three-sport, straight-A student who battled back from a brain tumor to get back into the game.

 A stroke left Valerie Greene unable to talk, walk or even speak.
 She’s not only battled back, she’s changing the lives of stroke survivors around the world.
+May is Stroke Awareness Month.
 See how she uses her story to show others recovery is possible.

 Madison Blackmon was a 14-year-old straight-A student and three-sport athlete when she began having what she thought were anxiety attacks.
 Seizures soon followed and an MRI revealed a brain tumor.
 See how her doctors not only took on the tumors, they vowed to preserve her beautiful mind.